 3. Zhukov’s life was transformed by the doctrines of Bolshevism

 Zhukov’s youth, poor background and exemplary military record made him a poster boy for the new Red Army.
 In February 1917, Zhukov took part in the revolution which toppled the Tsar’s regime.

 After fighting with distinction in the Russian Civil War of 1918-1921 he was awarded with the prestigious Order of the Red Banner and given command of his own cavalry regiment at the age of just 27.
 Swift promotions followed as Zhukov became a full general and then a Corps Commander.

-The aggressively imperialist Japanese had conquered the Chinese province of Manchukuo, meaning that they were now able to threaten the Soviet Union directly.
+The aggressively imperialist Japanese had conquered the Chinese province of Manchuria, and created the Japanese-controlled puppet state of Manchukuo.
+This meant they were now able to threaten the Soviet Union directly.